One World or None: Production

+Ashley Montagu suggested making the film during a meeting of the Federation of American Scientists in 1945, and the idea was well-received.
+After writing the script and undergoing several revisions, the team sought the approval and advice of Albert Einstein.

+When Montagu visited Einstein in June 1946, Einstein reviewed the script and responded positively, calling the title One World or None an excellent choice and declaring the script "just right" without suggesting any changes.

+Einstein strongly supported the idea of using the film as a means of educating the public about the control of atomic energy.
+He saw the film as a step toward raising awareness of the need for international control over nuclear energy and believed that it required additional support and an extended educational campaign.
+The film was released in October 1946.

+Technical assistance on One World or None was provided by the Federation of Atomic Scientists.
 Philip Ragan Productions was responsible for One World or None, using a mix of animation and live-action stock footage, including scenes from Hiroshima and the Nuremberg War Trials.
 Philip Ragan was a filmmaker from Philadelphia who specialized in cartoon animation.
 In 1941, Ragan was contracted by John Grierson at the National Film Board of Canada (NFB) to complete a series of animated films for the National War Finance Committee promoting Victory War Bonds.
 Between 1941 and 1945, Ragan produced 27 animated films for the NFB, many of them educational films.

 Another connection to the NFB was composer Louis Applebaum, who composed approximately 250 film scores for the NFB between 1942 and 1960.
 He is also known for his work in Hollywood on Story of G.I.
 Joe (1945), Dreams That Money Can Buy (1947) and Lost Boundaries (1949).

+The film was narrated by Raymond Gram Swing, a well-known radio journalist.

 Reception

 One World or None was produced for a theatrical market.
 The film is widely considered the first postwar "atomic scare" film.
 It later went into the public domain and is now preserved at the Prelinger Archives.